 One of the major habitat values of the Fossil Creek Reservoir in the 1990s was that the large cottonwoods on the edge of the water provided winter night roosts for the bald eagle, at that time a Federally Threatened Species.
-Colorado Parks and Wildlife had established a 1⁄4-mile buffer for no recreational use from November 15 to March 15 around all bald eagle winter roosts in Colorado, which helped guide trail location and seasonal closures (Larimer County and City of Fort Collins 2003).
-In addition, presence of a great blue heron nest colony (or heronry), and abundant use of the reservoir and associated wetlands by migratory waterfowl, wading birds, and other waterbird groups were factors affecting design of public improvements on what is today known as
+Colorado Parks and Wildlife had established a 1⁄4-mile buffer of no recreational use from November 15 to March 15 around all bald eagle winter roosts in Colorado, which helped guide trail location and seasonal closures (Larimer County and City of Fort Collins 2003).
+In addition, presence of a great blue heron nest colony (or heronry), and abundant use of the reservoir and associated wetlands by migratory waterfowl, wading birds, and other waterbird groups were factors affecting design of public amenities on what is today known as Fossil Creek Reservoir Natural Area.
+The south side of the reservoir was developed for public use, including wildlife observation, education, hiking, and picnicking.
+The site was opened to the public in 2004.